rust-lang/rust/src/doc/book/primitive-types.md

 ## Variable sized types

-Rust also provides types whose size depends on the size of a pointer of the underlying machine.
+Rust also provides types whose particular size depends on the underlying machine architecture.
+Their range is sufficient to express sizes of collections and they are used to address items in a vector, for example.
 These types have ‘size’ as the category, and come in signed and unsigned varieties.
-This makes for two types: `isize` and `usize`.
+This makes for two types:
+`isize` and `usize`.

 ## Floating-point types